 Some of these reflexes and urges will go on for many years; they will surprise you when they happen.
 It takes personal discipline to overcome these reflexes and urges.

-COMMITMENT: an agreement or pledge to do something in the future; something pledged; the state or an instance of being obligated or emotionally impelled (a commitment to quit smoking).
+COMMITMENT: an agreement or pledge to do something in the future; something pledged; the state or an instance of being obligated or emotionally impelled (a commitment to smoking cessation).

 Commitment is the cement that will hold this all together, if you will promise yourself that you can succeed, you will.
-Tell other people that you have quit smoking.
+Tell other people that you have smoking cessation.
 Some will try to derail you; they are the ones who do not have the will to try to quit them.

 Challenge yourself to show them that you really do have the commitment and will power to quit.
 Try to find some ex-smokers to hang out with, they have fought the battle you are fighting, they know this is hard work, they will support you.